microsoft/aitour26-BRK442-github-copilot-as-an-ai-agent-in-the-developer-workflow/session-delivery-resources/00-setup/demo-setup.md

 ## 🔧 Prerequisites & Environment Setup

-We strongly reccomend you use a local Codespace instance for the demos as this provides a consistent environment for delivery.
+We strongly recomend you use a local Codespace instance for the demos as this provides a consistent environment for delivery.
 If you choose to run the demos locally, please ensure your local environment matches the requirements outlined below.

-- [ ] **Codespace setup:** Create a new Codespace on the mainbranch of this repository
+- [ ] **Codespace setup:** Create a new Codespace on the main branch of this repository
 - [ ] **Open in VS Code:** Open the Codespace in Visual Studio Code (locally) using the "Open in VS Code" button in the GitHub web interface
 - [ ] **Wait for post-create script to finish:** This will take a few minutes to complete and sets up the Python environment and installs dependencies